-The club started out life in the Thailand Provincial League, finishing second and winning promotion to Division One at the first attempt.
+The club started its life in the Thailand Provincial League, finishing second and winning promotion to Division One at the first attempt.
 Another promotion came in 2006 to elevate Songkhram to the Thai Premier League.
 They soon adapted to life in the top flight with a series of mid-table finishes.

 The 2014 season wasn't so kind to the club.
 They had to play home games at Ratchaburi as the Provincial Stadium was deemed unfit.
 The team were relegated after finishing bottom of the table.